nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-quota.md

 *   The list of documents and their size.
 *   The total size of live documents (_i.e._, documents visible in the Content tab of workspaces, sections, folders, etc).
-*   The total size of deleted documents that are still in the trash.
+*   The total size of trashed documents.
 *   The total size of the archived versions for a document.

 Statistics help users to understand where space is used.
 They provide answers to the following questions: does the trash need to be emptied, are there a lot of big archived versions, what are biggest documents?